Should I Become a Daycare Center Director?

 A daycare center director oversees the operation of a child daycare facility.
-Common duties include supervising daycare staff, managing budgets and ensuring that the center is in compliance with state licensing requirements.
-Daycare center directors often promote a fun learning environment for children.
-Dealing with challenging employees, children and parents may be somewhat stressful.
-Directors may find rewards in observing the great strides taken by the children in their charge, however.
+Common duties include supervising daycare staff, managing budgets, and ensuring the center is in compliance with state licensing requirements.
+Daycare center directors promote a fun learning environment for children.
+Dealing with challenging employees, children, and parents is somewhat stressful.
+Directors find rewards in observing the great strides taken by the children in their charge, however.

-Licensure of daycare centers typically requires having a manager who meets certain requirements.
-In many states, this includes being at least 21 years of age, holding a high school diploma and having a Child Development Associate (CDA) credential or education degree.
-Some states require up to three years of experience working in a childcare center, although this sometimes can be offset if the manager has an associate or bachelor's degree in early childhood education or a related field.
-The following table notes some of the general requirements for pursuing this career:
+Licensure of daycare centers requires having a manager who meets certain requirements.
+In many states, this includes being at least 21 years of age, holding a high school diploma, and having a Child Development Associate (CDA) credential or education degree.
+Some states require up to three years of experience working in a childcare center, although this is sometimes offset if the manager has an associate or bachelor's degree in early childhood education or a related field.

 Step 1: Work at a Licensed Daycare Facility

-Gaining experience as a childcare worker can put one on the path to becoming a daycare center director.
-Childcare workers conduct age-appropriate activities, supervise and become involved in playtime and ensure the safety, health and nutrition of the children.
-They also might change and feed infants and toddlers and prepare older children for school with activities that improve social skills and learning.
-Additionally, workers might relay the progress of a child to his or her parents.
+Gaining experience as a childcare worker puts one on the path to becoming a daycare center director.
+Childcare workers conduct age-appropriate activities, supervise and become involved in playtime and ensure the safety, health, and nutrition of the children.
+They also change and feed infants and toddlers and prepare older children for school with activities improving social skills and learning.
+Additionally, workers relay the progress of a child to his or her parents.

 Step 2: Become Certified

 According to the Council for Professional Recognition, most states require that daycare center directors have the Child Development Associate (CDA) credential.
-Qualifications for the CDA include a high school diploma or its equivalent, 120 hours of formal childcare education and a minimum of 480 hours working with children.
-The formal education requirement can be met through documented training at a daycare center or through a degree program, such as that described below.
+Qualifications for the CDA include a high school diploma or its equivalent, 120 hours of formal childcare education, and a minimum of 480 hours working with the children.
+The formal education requirement is met through documented training at a daycare center or through a degree program.

 Step 3: Earn a Degree

-The U.S. Bureau of Labor Statistics (BLS) notes that some states and/or child care facilities require that directors have an associate or bachelor's degree.
-Programs in early childhood education are designed to prepare individuals for the care and education of young children, typically from birth to eight years old.
-Coursework usually covers educational psychology, infant education, child health and teaching methods.
-Additionally, students might have to complete a practicum.
+The BLS notes some states and/or childcare facilities require directors have an associate or bachelor's degree.
+Programs in early childhood education are designed to prepare individuals for the care and education of young children, from birth to eight years old.
+Coursework covers educational psychology, infant education, child health, and teaching methods.
+Additionally, students have to complete a practicum.
 This allows them to demonstrate skills learned in the classroom by working with children under the supervision of an instructor.

 - Take communication classes.
 Daycare center directors utilize written and verbal communication when interacting with parents and staff members.
-Enrolling in communication classes during college can be beneficial to honing these skills.
+Enrolling in communication classes during college is beneficial to honing these skills.

 Step 4: Continue Your Education

 Many schools offer continuing education courses for experienced daycare directors.
-Coursework might cover operations and financial management of a childcare facility, child care manager responsibilities and regulations.
+Coursework covers operations and financial management of a childcare facility, childcare manager responsibilities, and regulations.